laravel/fortify/README.md

 ## Introduction

-Coming soon...

-## Official Documentation

-Documentation for Fortify can be found on the [Laravel website](https://laravel.com/docs/fortify).
+Laravel Fortify is a frontend agnostic authentication backend for Laravel.
+Fortify powers the registration, authentication, and two-factor authentication features of [Laravel Jetstream](https://github.com/laravel/jetstream).

 ## Contributing